 Site Type: Enhancement &

 Restoration

-Shoreline Urban Conservancy S ALL ALL ALL ALL ALL ALL ALL ALL ALL AL
+Shoreline Urban Conservancy

 Environmental

-Designation: eou eou

 Watershed: WRIA 8

-Drainage Basin 1,600 acres - gen St SW
+Drainage Basin 1,600 acres

 Size:

 Shoreline Length: 1,341 linearl feet

+-

 Shore Units/Sub- 2481/8.05

 Reach:

 Presence of Fish: Coho and Chum

 salmon bearing

 Big Gulch Creek is a Type 3 stream that drains the largest drainage area within the City of Mukilteo and its urban growth area.
 This drainage is a complex system with many headwater wetlands in the upper reaches and slope wetlands connecting directly to the creek within the ravine; these wetlands provide the creek with flows throughout the year.
 The portion of the drainage within the ravine has relatively mature upland forest cover.